When To Plant Wildflowers

 Biennials can be planted in spring, late summer or late fall.
 Again, late fall dormant seedings will work, but early spring weed competition can cause problems.
 A late spring planting with preceding weed control will give better results and less long term management.
 These plants must have growth then experience a dormant period in order to bloom the following season.

 Perennials can be planted in the spring or as a late fall dormant seeding.
-Dormant seeding offers natural stratification of seeds into the soil profile over winter months for better germination in the spring, but early spring weeds may develop before germination.
-A late spring planting with pre-seeding weed control will give better results and less long-term management.
+Dormant seeding offers natural stratification of seeds into the soil profile over the winter months for better germination in the spring, but early spring weeds often delevop before germination.
+Planting in late spring with weed control ahead of seeding may yeild better results and less management requirements long-term.

 STOCK SEED FARMS recommends that wildflowers be planted at the same time as the prairie grasses.
 Inter-seeding into established prairie grass can give inconsistent results.
 However, with the right equipment and timing; it can be accomplished.
 Here are some guidelines to follow: